Have Questions?

 763-682-4400

-Like other alcohol and drug rehabs, Central Minnesota Mental Health Ctr is dedicated to ongoing recovery for alcohol and drug abusers living in Maple Lake and its surrounding areas.
+Like other alcohol and drug rehabs, Central Minnesota Mental Health Ctr is dedicated to ongoing recovery for alcohol and drug abusers living in Maple Lake, Minnesota and its surrounding areas.
 As such, this alcohol and drug rehab facility has been offering services like rational emotive behavioral therapy, substance abuse counseling approach, motivational interviewing, cognitive/behavior therapy, relapse prevention, trauma-related counseling and more.

 In Addition, Central Minnesota Mental Health Ctr believes that it is important that its clients receive individual focus and services to ensure that they get effective results.
 They specialize in several programs such as persons with eating disorders, domestic violence, residential beds for client's children, self-help groups, persons with serious mental illness, housing services and others that you can find listed below.
 These services that the organization offers are also available in a variety of settings - inpatient rehab facilities, long term drug and alcohol rehab programs, short term drug abuse treatment, outpatient substance abuse treatment services, detoxification facilities and more.